 Today is February 5 and the Navigate the Chaos question to consider is “do you see people as they are or do you remind yourself 'they were never now?'
 This is one of my favorite quotes in the entire Navigate the Chaos series.
 Those who navigate the chaos know the path they have traveled to get to their present life situation.
 When new people meet them for the first time, they often see them as they are; but the reality is “they were never now.”

-In a New York Times interview actor Josh Brolin recalled a role he lost years ago in the 1996 movie Courage Under Fire.
-When trying to remember the actor who he lost out to the interviewer said “You lost the Denzel Washington (lead) role?”
+This quote stems from a June 20, 2018, New York Times profile where Taffy Brodesser-Akner interviewed actor Josh Brolin.
+During the interview Brolin recalled a role he lost years ago in the 1996 movie Courage Under Fire.
+When trying to remember the actor who he lost out to Brodesser-Akner said “You lost the Denzel Washington (lead) role?”
 Brolin laughed hard and said “No, it was the Lou Diamond Phillips role (a much smaller role).
 See that?”
-Brolin said to the interviewer, “You think of me as now, and I was never now.”
+Brolin said to Brodesser-Akner, “You think of me as now, and I was never now.”
+Beautiful!

 Those who navigate the chaos understand that the person they are speaking to was ‘never now.’
 Do you?